richardmcewan1979/learn-unit-testing-with-java/README.md

 https://junit.org

 JetBrains
-Wriing test with JUnit 5, Trisha Gee (includes sorting dependencies via Maven or Gradle - [Edit: as I can't recall which]. https://blog.jetbrains.com/idea/2020/09/writing-tests-with-junit-5/
+Wriing test with JUnit 5, Trisha Gee (includes sorting dependencies Gradle. https://blog.jetbrains.com/idea/2020/09/writing-tests-with-junit-5/

 Mastering Java course, Udemy, Tim Bulchalka *

 OCP Java SE 11 Developer Complete Study Guide, J Boyarsky & S Selikoff

 Questions what is different in Junit 4 and 5? *
 What is Spock?
 What is Mockito?
+*Guess above is for mocking objects I want to test.
+How does that work for GUI.
+See JavaFX (JavaFXTest or similar name also see Flutter for UI).

-Add some notes on configuration and getting a unit tests up and running in IntelliJ. *
+DONE - Add some notes on configuration and getting a unit tests up and running in IntelliJ.

 Task:
 1) Follow some recommended tasks to establish all is working as intended.